 When you do this, it’s as if you shine a light through the darkness of the future to make the crisis visible at a distance – not coincidentally, the Chinese term for foreshadowing is “forebrightening”: Liang Guanzi (亮關子) – ”brighten the crisis”.

 There’s more: Not every crisis needs to be real!
 You can foreshadow a massive crisis, only to resolve it effortlessly and in a lighthearted or even humorous way, creating a powerful sense of relief!
-This is known as Xu Guazi (虚關子) – ”false” or “empty” crisis.
+This is known as Xu Guanzi (虚關子) – ”false” or “empty” crisis.
 Mastery of this technique can make your storytelling much more exciting and unpredictable!

 Sometimes if you want to build up extreme tension, you can stack several crises closely one on top of the other!
 This is known as Due Gong (堆功) – “a heap work”, a pile-up, or a stack.
-This technique can be used within a single scene, to pile up actions or events – or on a larger scale, to pile up several big crises close together – Due Gong Guazi (堆功關子).
+This technique can be used within a single scene, to pile up actions or events – or on a larger scale, to pile up several big crises close together – Due Gong Guanzi (堆功關子).

 Finally, you may want to consider leaving some of the crises temporarily or permanently unresolved – and just abruptly switch to a different story thread or finish the entire story without resolution (this is particularly useful for TV because it brings people back to watch the next episode).
 In Hollywood, such unresolved crisis is known as “a cliffhanger”.
-Chinese storytelling has a cool term for this as well: Mai Guazi (卖關子) – “sell the crisis” – which means, get the audience invested in the story and “want to pay good money” to find out what happens next.
+Chinese storytelling has a cool term for this as well: Mai Guanzi (卖關子) – “sell the crisis” – which means, get the audience invested in the story and “want to pay good money” to find out what happens next.

 The 2017 Wilson Yip movie “Paradox” (the Hong Kong answer to “Taken”) includes a quiet scene of a young woman taking a stroll along a seashore… when she’s suddenly attacked from behind by an unknown villain and chloroformed.

-That’s terrible enough as a crisis, but the screenwriters, Jill Leung and Nick Cheuk, create something known as a “crisis flare” Guazi Yaoban (關子耀斑)– they take a frightening scene, and then abruptly dial it up to make it truly nightmarish, as well as heartbreaking for the audience and characters.
+That’s terrible enough as a crisis, but the screenwriters, Jill Leung and Nick Cheuk, create something known as a “crisis flare” Guanzi Yaoban (關子耀斑)– they take a frightening scene, and then abruptly dial it up to make it truly nightmarish, as well as heartbreaking for the audience and characters.

 The young woman wakes up in a dark basement, covered in blood head to toe.
 Having realized that something horrific happened to her, she emits an inaudible scream: “DADDY!”